Grassy Cove: Geology

 Both the Sequatchie Valley and Grassy Cove were part of an anticline that formed as rock strata were bent upward by thrust faulting to form a large ridge during the Paleozoic era (appx.
 250 million years ago).
 During the Mesozoic era, continued erosion along this ridge exposed its younger, more soluble Mississippian aged limestone layers.
 Over subsequent millennia, the limestone dissolved, forming a series of sinkholes that eventually coalesced to create the Sequatchie Valley.
 Grassy Cove is one such sinkhole that has yet to coalesce with the rest of the Sequatchie Valley.

 Grassy Cove is drained entirely by underground streams.
 The valley's main stream, Grassy Cove Creek, flows northward across the cove before dropping into Mill Cave on the slopes of Brady Mountain.
 Dye traces indicate that it flows south through a series of caves before reemerging at the head of the Sequatchie Valley at Devilstep Hollow Cave, where it forms the headwaters of the Sequatchie River.
 Grassy Cove Saltpeter Cave, located on the eastern slope of Brady Mountain, is the sixteenth longest cave in Tennessee and one of the 100 longest caves in the United States.
-Other caves in the cove include Windlass Cave, Bristow Cave, Mill Cave, Run to the Mill Cave, and Milksick Cave.
+Other caves in the cove include Windlass Cave, Bristow Cave, Mill Cave, Run to the Mill Cave, Milksick Cave, and Kelly Saltpetre Cave.

 An elevation map of Grassy Cove in Cumberland County, Tennessee.
 Grassy Cove is North America's largest sinkhole.